Estuary freshwater inflow

 Estuary freshwater inflow is the freshwater that flows into an estuary.

-Other types of environmental flows include instream flow, the freshwater water flowing in rivers or streams, and estuary outflow, the outflow from an estuary to the ocean.
+Other types of environmental flows include instream flow, the freshwater flowing in rivers or streams, and estuary outflow, the outflow from an estuary to the ocean.

 Estuaries

 Freshwater inflow: Freshwater flows into an estuary and mixes with the marine water of the estuarine ecosystem.
 The mixing of freshwater inflow and the marine water of the estuarine ecosystem occurs spatially and temporally from climatic influences including tidal action, seasonal variability and storms.
 Mixing is affected by the amount of estuarine system.
 The tides and the volume of the receiving estuary govern the volume of seawater.
 Tides are defined as the periodic rise and fall of the surface of the sea along the coast that are driven by the gravitational pull of the moon and of the sun.
 Although estuaries are influenced by the tides, they are often somewhat protected from storms and tidal action by buffers further offshore including barrier islands and peninsulas.

 The low-salinity conditions of the marine water are created when freshwater mixes with the saltwater of the estuarine system.
 Average [salinity] for freshwater is around 0.5 parts per thousand (ppt) whereas average salinity of the ocean is 35 ppt.
-The salinity will not be consistent throughout a particular estuary and will be differ from one estuary to the next but its level will range from 0.5 ppt to 35 ppt.
+Salinity will not be consistent throughout a particular estuary and will differ from one estuary to the next, but its level will range from 0.5 ppt to 35 ppt.
 In estuaries, primary producers take up nutrients such as nitrogen and phosphorus.
 Freshwater inflows carry estuaries, replenishing the stock for phytoplankton use.
 Sediments settling out and form banks, offshore peninsulas, and barrier islands that protect the estuary from strong tidal action and currents.
 The sediment also supports beaches and provision the inter-tidal wetlands.
 Organic material delivered to estuaries by freshwater inflows the primary energy source for organisms living in the estuary.
 Estuarine ecosystems need freshwater inflow to maintain their productivity, or to continue to produce biomass.

 Estuarine ecosystems are fundamentally important and necessary to protect through the management of freshwater inflow because of the many ecosystem services they produce.
 An ecosystem service is something provided by nature that is of value to humans.
 Estuarine ecosystems are among the most productive ecosystems on the planet.
 Estuaries house such species as the blue crab, red fish, flounder, spotted seatrout, and many others for some point of the species’ life cycle.
 Marine habitats, such as those found in estuarine ecosystems, are valued at providing an estimated US14$ trillion worth of ecosystem goods and services annually, or 43% of the global total.
 Some economically important estuarine habitats include tidal flats, salt marshes, sea grass beds, oyster reefs, and mangroves.
 This is why estuaries are important to protect and conserve.